-This piece breaks down the important elements you need to consider before selecting a plan.
+This piece breaks down the important elements you need to consider before choosing a plan.
 From cost and benefits to provider networks and hidden exclusions, every detail counts when your health and finances are on the line.

 Why Life Dental Insurance Matters

-Dental care is one of the most neglected parts of personal health insurance.
+Dental care is one of the most important parts of personal health insurance.
 While people often carry health and life insurance, dental needs tend to be addressed later, sometimes only when a problem arises.
 This delay can lead to high costs for treatments like root canals, implants, or orthodontics.

 Pairing dental coverage with life insurance is increasingly popular for three reasons: